Jean-Christophe P. GABRIEL

 CV

-Dr. Jean-Christophe P. Gabriel is one of CEA’s Research Director, in the field of Nanoscience.
-Since September 2020, his French laboratory is located in CEA Saclay with a special focus on 1D and 2D nanomaterials and their applications.
+Dr. Jean-Christophe P. Gabriel is Research Director and one of CEA’s Felow in Chemistry.
+Since September 2020, his French laboratory is located in CEA Saclay with a special focus on 1D and 2D nanomaterials and their applications as well as on the development of waste recycling processes.
 He is also currently a visiting Professor at NTU where he serves, since August 2018, as co-director of the NTU Singapore CEA Alliance for Research in Circular Economy (SCARCE), CEA’s first joint laboratory outside French territory (comprising ~25 postdocs and Engineers).
-There he directly co-supervise, together with Prof. Alex Yan Qingyu, a team of ~10 postdocs, PhDs and Engineers in the field of e-waste and Prinited Circuit Board recycling.
+There he directly co-supervise, together with Prof. Alex Yan Qingyu, a team of ~10 postdocs, PhDs, Engineers and interns in the field of e-waste and Prinited Circuit Board recycling.

 He first joined the French Alternative Energy and Atomic Energy Commission (CEA) in 2007 as CEA/LETI institute’s “Beyond CMOS” program manager as well as the business director of the academic – industry Caltech – LETI alliance, which led, years later, to the creation of the Startup Apix Technology.

 From 2009 to 2016, he became deputy director of CEA’s Nanoscience program (budget: 1 M€/year), help defining, financing, networking, growing, communicating and prospering seed projects and young researchers.
-Hence, in this role of scientific project manager, he helped the maturation of TRL=0 ideas, trained young researchers in writing very high impact factor articles (Nature and co), co-invented various technologies, helped on building successful project proposals (ERCs), as well as on the germination and business model definition at pre-seeding round of future startups such as NawaTechnologies, Aledia, cell&soft).
+Hence, in this role of scientific project manager, he helped the maturation of TRL=0 ideas, trained young researchers in writing very high impact factor articles (Nature and co), co-invented various technologies, helped on building successful project proposals (ERCs), as well as on the germination and business model definition at pre-seeding round of future startups such as NawaTechnologies, Aledia, cell&soft), and served in various the ANR in various roles, such as expert, project selection panels or committees.

 In parallel, from 2013 to 2018, he was co-principal investigator of the REE-CYCLE advanced ERC project (2013-2018), that aimed at developing new rare earth extraction/recycling processes, at least 10 times more efficient that current liquid-liquid extraction processes.
-In his laboratory in Grenoble, created in 2014, he was developing integrated microfluidic lab-on-chip that enable much faster exploration of multidimensional phase diagrams of complex fluids.
-Such lab-on-chip devices integrate various sensors as well as characterizations methods (such as FTIR in hollow waveguides, or Xray fluorescence).
+In his laboratory in Grenoble, created in 2014, he was developing integrated microfluidic lab-on-chip that enable much faster exploration of multidimensional phase diagrams of complex fluids, therefore enabling fast process development.
+Such lab-on-chip devices integrate various sensors as well as characterizations methods (such as FTIR in hollow waveguides, or the world first microfluidic-integrated Xray fluorescence spectrometer dedicated to hydrometallurgy studies).

 Former student at the “Ecole Normale Supérieure” in Paris, he received his Ph.D.
 (1993), supervised by Dr. Patrick Batail, from University Paris-Saclay (formerly Orsay University) and his Habilitation from Grenoble-Alpes University (Formerly Joseph Fourier University).
 He completed his PhD training with two postdocs.
 The first in Risø National Laboratory, Denmark, under the supervision of Prof. Klaus Bechgaard, the second at the Material Research Laboratory a the University of California Santa Barbara, under the mentorship of Prof. Anthony K. Cheetham.

 His career is a mixed academic – industrial one.
-He indeed started his tenured career at CNRS (4 years at Jean Rouxel Institute, IMN, Nantes) followed by 6 years in the Californian startup Nanomix (nano.com), where he was one of the first employee.
+He indeed started his tenured career with Prof. Jean Rouxel and Dr. Patrick Batail at CNRS (4 years at Jean Rouxel Institute, IMN, Nantes) followed by 6 years in the Californian startup Nanomix (nanomixdx.com), where he was one of the first employee.
 In this UC Berkeley’s spinoff he helped in the technology transfer of nanomaterials, hydrogen storage and carbon nanotubes technologies, helped raised $34 million of venture capital money and with his team was the first to put an integrated nanotube based electronic device on the market (a hydrogen sensor, in 2005).
 Since he left the company in August 2007, Nanomix has marketed fast electronic diagnostic tools (Ebola, COVID-19 etc.) based on, among others, patents that he co-invented.

 Jean-Christophe has published more than ~ 80 papers in international peer reviewed journal and is co-inventor on more than 45 patents and patent applications, dealing with nanomaterials (carbon nanotubes, graphene) applications (sensors, H2 storage) and waste recycling processes.